tnayagarwal/AgentMCP_DoctorBooking/README.md

 ### Notes
 - Alembic migrations can be added if needed.
 For demo, tables auto-create.
 - WhatsApp and Gmail use best-effort fallbacks if credentials are missing.
+ - Copy `.env.example` to `.env` and set keys.
+Do not commit secrets.